openupthecloud/cloud-bootcamp/README.md

 # Open Up The Cloud - Cloud Bootcamp

-A repository of exercises for learning about the cloud, using [Gitpod.io](https://gitpod.io/).
+A repository of exercises for learning about the cloud (uses [Gitpod.io](https://gitpod.io/))

-## Setup
+## Getting Started

 ### 1. Open in Gitpod

+It's [free up to 50 hours a month](https://www.gitpod.io/pricing), which should be enough to get you started.

+Just click below 👇

 <a href="https://gitpod.io/#https://github.com/openupthecloud/cloud-bootcamp"><img src="https://gitpod.io/button/open-in-gitpod.svg"/></a>

+**Note:** You don't _have_ to do this step, you can also configure your local environment according to the [Dockerfile](./.gitpod.Dockerfile) and [Gitpod YAML](./.gitpod.yml).
+Using Gitpod avoids understanding all of that as a beginner, though.
+Also, consider installing [the Gitpod browser extension](https://www.gitpod.io/docs/browser-extension/).

 ### 2. Add your access key & secret